Find out how to do a social media detox the right way. Tips and tricks to make your break from social media successful and fulfilling.

 What Is a Social Media Detox

 Eliminating social media for a time is a great way to disconnect from your device and reconnect with your life outside technology.
-If that sounds like an amazing idea, keep reading to find out how to detox from social media.
+If that sounds like a fantastic idea, keep reading to learn how to detox from social media.

 What Are The Benefits of a Social Media Detox?